Destiny Andersen's mother tells court of moment she learned daughter had been slain | CBC News

 No motive was determined for the killing, Crown prosecutor Brian Munn said, and this should act as an aggravating factor for deciding when he should be eligible for parole.

-The court heard Kelleter was diagnosed with "moderate" autism and attention deficit disorder.
+The court heard Kelleter was diagnosed with attention deficit disorder and "moderate" autism causing "lack of impulse control."
 His mother told his defence lawyer that he's 19 but he functions at the level of a 13-year-old.
 She said he spent a lot of time playing video games and was teased by his brother and peers for being "different."

 The court also heard he is a German citizen and could face deportation after his sentencing.
-He was eight years old when his family moved to Canada.
+He was eight years old when his family moved to Canada, but he was never able to learn and speak German.
+In Canada, he was quick to learn English in the public school system.

 On Thursday, Kelleter wore the orange jumpsuit that he's always worn to his court appearances.
 He had two apologies prepared, one for the family and one for the court.
 He looked down for most of the proceedings, but looked at Katy Andersen and the judge when he read the letters.